Indigenous peoples of Costa Rica: Matambú or Chorotega, Guanacaste

 The Matambú, also known as the Chorotega are located in Guanacaste.
-The Chorotegas translates to "The Fleeing People", as they fled to Costa Rica in AD 500 to escape slavery in Southern Mexico. particularly being related to Maya people.
+The Chorotegas translates to "The Fleeing People", as they fled to Costa Rica in AD 500 to escape slavery in Southern Mexico.
+They are related to Maya people.
 Parts of their Mexican culture is evident in regards to their language and rituals, including human sacrifices.
 They are known as being the most powerful group of peoples during the conquest of the Spanish, as they were an organized military group and fought against the Spanish.
 There is evidence that they were a democracy and elected Caciques, or priests to be the leaders, and also that they were a hierarchical group.
 They are known for their agriculture, producing primarily corn and their ceramics/pottery today.

 Térraba or Teribe, also called Naso, southern Costa Rica

 There are about 3,305 Térraba people.
 As of 2007, the regional poverty rate was 19.3% while for the whole country it was about 3.3%.
 It is so high, because their forest land has been cleared over the years, which was used for their agriculture and predominant economy.
-They have not preserved their language as much, as mainly only the elders speak it, but another, larger group of Teribe in Panama do use the language and the two groups are in contact. although a larger group from the tribe living in Panama does use the language and there are visits between the two groups.
+They have not preserved their language as much, as mainly only the elders speak it.
+However, another, larger group of Teribe in Panama do use the language and the two groups are in contact.
+A larger group from the tribe living in Panama does use the language and there are visits between the two groups.

 Current issues

 Education

-There is a conflict that is over indigenous teachers and students are not receiving the same opportunities as the non indigenous peoples.
+There is a conflict over indigenous teachers and students are not receiving the same opportunities as the non indigenous peoples.
 There were two cases in Boruca and Teribe in which qualified indigenous teachers were not given jobs in the local schools.
 There is also the fact that the schools which the indigenous attend are not funded properly, and the students aren't given the same resources to learn.
 As for the universities, the indigenous are fighting to gain qualifications so that they can earn higher paying jobs.

 Land issues

 Of Costa Rica's 50,900 km2 area of land, 3,344 or 5.9% of the land is labeled as indigenous territories.
 The major issues facing the indigenous groups of Costa Rica today mainly relate to land.
-The farmers and ranchers are not in charge of their own land that they work because they are considered to be on a reserve, or their land is in danger due to mining and oil work being done.
+The farmers and ranchers are not in charge of their own land that they work because they are considered to be on a reserve or because their land is in danger due to mining and oil work being done.

 Indigenous peoples oppose the current El Diquís Hydroelectric Project that will flood some of the lands and affect many of the other groups.
-It will affect seven of the indigenous territories, including Bribi, Cabecar, Teribe and Brunka).
+It will affect seven of the indigenous territories, including Bribi, Cabecar, Teribe, and Brunka.
 This will be the largest hydro-electric dam in Central America and will cut through nearly 200 historical sites and sacred grounds.